 Content Best Practices

-Once location-specific pages have been created and meta tags have been optimized, you should develop relevant, localized content for each page.
+Once location-specific pages have been created and meta tags have been optimized, the next step develop relevant, localized content for each page.
 Many business websites make the cardinal error of creating thin location pages without much local content.
 You should try to cover local information that your target audience may like to know.

 Some of the ideas for localized content include: